RedDoorAnalytics/msm.stacked/README.md

 ```

 The package also provides functionality to automatically produce stacked
-probabilities plots, for state occupancy probabilities from and to every
+probabilities plots, for transition probabilities from and to every
 state.
 This is implemented in the `stacked.plot.msm()` function:

 ``` r